"Space Girl" as she appears for most of the movie.

 Interspecies Romance: Space Girl seduces Carlson to become her mate so she can establish a link between vampires and humans to learn more about them.
 Carlson finds himself driven to pursue her as she's destroying the world, even when Caine reminds him that she's nowhere close to being human.

 Living Aphrodisiac: Space Girl is very beautiful, but the extent to which her victims became helpless, infatuated wrecks when confronted with her implies there is more to her allure than just appearance.
 One of the doctors who survived an encounter describes her as "the most overwhelming feminine presence I've ever encountered".
+In the case of Carlson, his obsession with the Space Girl is explained by her taking the form of the perfect woman from his subconscious desires.

 Ms. Fanservice: Spectacularly gorgeous French actress Mathilda May, playing "Space Girl" (really), starts the movie wearing absolutely nothing, and then graduates to wearing next-to-nothing.